ibm-cloud-docs/power-iaas/exporting-boot-image.md

 You can export a custom boot image from your image catalog to IBM Cloud Object Storage by using the {{site.data.keyword.powerSysFull}} user interface, CLI, or API.
 {: shortdesc}

-Image capture, image export, and image import are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
+VSI capture, image export, and image import are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
 Only one of these operations can run at a time per workspace.
 You cannot start a new operation until the ongoing operation completes.
-{: important}

-Image export requires Hash-Based Message Authentication Code (HMAC) access and secret keys to access your IBM Cloud Object Storage bucket.
-To generate HMAC keys for your storage bucket, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main){: external}.
 {: important}

 The maximum image size that you can export is 10 TB.